-One of the frontrunners in the Battle of the Beige is Sherwin Williams as they embrace the new beiges and give us a range of colours that will satisfy even the most picky colour connoisseur (like me…)
+One of the frontrunners in the Battle of the Beige is Sherwin Williams as they embrace the new beiges and give us a range of colours that will satisfy even the pickiest colour connoisseur (like me…)

 (click on the colour names to learn more on the Sherwin Williams site)

-- Balanced Beige is slightly better suited to south facing rooms than north facing rooms
+- Barcelona Beige is slightly better suited to south facing rooms than north facing rooms

-- The LRV of Balanced Beige is 46, so if you have a dark or shadowed room it could weigh it down a bit
+- The LRV of Barcelona Beige is 47, so if you have a dark or shadowed room it could weigh it down

 Sherwin Williams Kilim Beige SW 6106